csfeeser/Python/enrichment/valentinechallenge.md

 Translate the JSON to Python.
 Find "Stacy Townsend" in the data.
 We're going to write a Valentine to Stacy.
 You must pull Stacy's full name, eye color, and favorite fruit from the data.

+TIP: Use https://jsonformatter.org/json-pretty-print to make finding/slicing this information easier!

 BONUS: Include Stacy's eye color and favorite fruit in a haiku to Stacy :)